Rust Without the Headache: A Minimalist's Guide to Safe Systems Programming

 std::thread

-- Metaprogramming and Macros
+- Metaprogramming with Macros

 - Iterators and Closures